-Water technology may be an unfamiliar term, however, in the past few years, millions of dollars have been invested into developing technology that is focused on improving water usage, consumption and quality.
+Water treatment technology may be an unfamiliar term, however, in the past few years, millions of dollars have been invested into developing technology that is focused on improving water usage, consumption and quality.

 The advance of smart home technology is revolutionizing the way we live.
 We’re now able to see into our living rooms, unlock our doors, and now, control nearly every item remotely!